alexander-abanto/MapUBL/README.md

-# MapXmlUBL
+# Dragon MapXmlUBL
 Library that allows you to read electronic documents such as invoices, tickets and the answers given by SUNAT (CDR).
-Se requiere mínimo .NET 4
+Se requiere mínimo .Net Core 3.1

 # Installation

-    Install-Package Sife.MapXmlUBL -Version 1.1.0
+    Install-Package Dragon.MapUBL -Version 1.1.0

 # Example of use